 IB learners strive to be:

 The core skills are capabilities that the students need to demonstrate to succeed in a changing, challenging world, which may be disciplinary or transdisciplinary in nature.
 Five skills are taught throughout the curriculum:

 While recognizing the importance of knowledge, concepts and skills, these alone do not make an internationally minded person.
 It is vital that there is also focus on the development of personal attitudes towards people, towards the environment and towards learning, attitudes that contribute to the well-being of the individual and of the group.

-Knowledge: Significant, relevant content that we wish the students to explore and know about, taking into consideration their prior experience and understanding.
-Six transdisciplinary themes guide the curriculum: Who we are, Where we are in place and time, How we express ourselves, How the world works, How we organize ourselves, Sharing the planet.
-Key concepts: Powerful ideas that have relevance within the subject areas but also transcend them and that students must explore and re-explore in order to develop a coherent, in-depth understanding.
-Each unit of inquiry has 2 or 3 key concepts embedded into the central idea of the unit.
+Key concepts include powerful ideas that have relevance not only within the core subject areas, but also many other areas of learning.
+Students must explore and re-explore in order to develop a coherent, in-depth understanding.
+Each unit of inquiry has two or three key concepts embedded into the central idea of the unit.
 There are a total of eight key concepts:

-Demonstrations of deeper learning in responsible behavior through responsible action; manifestation in practice of the other essential elements.
+Actions include demonstrations of deeper learning in responsible behavior through responsible action.
+These actions are a manifestation in practice of the other essential elements.
+Examples include: